-The Health Insurance Portability and Accountability Act of 2003 (HIPAA) creates privacy protections for medical information preventing doctors and hospitals from releasing your personal health information unless you otherwise specify in a HIPAA release.
+The Health Insurance Portability and Accountability Act of 2003 (HIPAA) creates privacy protection for medical information preventing doctors and hospitals from releasing your personal health information unless you otherwise specify in a HIPAA release.
 The HIPAA release allows the individuals you name to communicate with medical providers regarding your otherwise protected medical information.

 When you sign a Living Will, you tell your doctors your wishes about keeping you alive artificially in specific medical situations and you authorize your Health Care Agent to consent to those procedures necessary to carry out your wishes.

 The period of time Medicaid can review to determine if you have sold assets at less than their true value or gifted assets to reduce the value of your estate and qualify you for government assistance.
-The current Lookback period is 60 months from the application for benefits.
+The current Lookback period is 60 months from application for benefits.

 Federal government assistance run by each state to provide financial help to individuals who need skilled nursing care.
 In Wisconsin, eligibility for Medicaid is determined by the value of a person’s assets.

 Federal government health insurance.
-Medicare covers eligible individuals’ health care needs but does not cover long term care housing costs if the care is necessary for longer than just rehabilitation after an illness or injury.
+Medicare covers eligible individuals health care needs but does not cover long term care housing costs if the care is necessary for longer than just rehabilitation after an illness or injury.